KemoPanzah/MkDocs-Material-Langly/README.md

-# MKDocs Material Langly Plugin
+# MkDocs Material Langly Plugin

 A MkDocs plugin that does something.